High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Introduction and summary

-The current work assesses the parameter space where the eccentricity and associated higher modes become crucial in GW parameter estimation.
+Further, Sec.~\ref{sec:pe_systematics} discusses waveform systematics that may be induced due to the absence of eccentricity in recovery waveforms in a parameter estimation study.
 This is illustrated through an injection analysis presented in Fig.~\ref{fig:pe_systematics} attempting recovery of an eccentric signal with quasi-circular waveforms (see Sec.~\ref{sec:pe_systematics} for details).
 Both the injections and the recovery templates include the same set of modes to avoid biases due to additional modes in target/template waveforms.
 Figure \ref{fig:pe_systematics} also shows recovery of a circular injection as a reference.
-Both circular and eccentric injections correspond to a BBH system of total mass 40$M_{\odot}$, and the eccentric simulations have an orbital eccentricity of $e_0\sim0.1$ at 20Hz.
+Both circular and eccentric injections correspond to a BBH system of total mass 40$M_{\odot}$, and the eccentric simulations have an orbital eccentricity of $e_0\sim0.1$ at 20 Hz.
 Non-recovery of the injected value of the chirp mass for the eccentric case can be interpreted as the bias induced due to the neglect of eccentricity and associated higher modes.\\

-The injected waveforms have been computed by matching the post-Newtonian inspiral waveforms for individual modes \cite{Boetzel:2019nfw, Ebersold:2019kdc, Tanay:2016zog, Moore:2016qxz} with those extracted from eccentric numerical relativity simulations of the Simulating eXtreme Spacetimes (SXS) collaboration \cite{hinder-2018} following extensive comparisons involving waveforms due to the two approaches performed here (see Fig.~\ref{fig:pn_nr_comparison}).
-The construction of the injected waveforms (or hybrids as we refer them through the paper) being longer in length compared to NR simulations prove to be critical in accessing the impact of higher modes and eccentricity in the entire mass range accessible to ground based detectors such as LIGO and Virgo.
+The target waveforms used in these analyses have been computed by matching the post-Newtonian inspiral waveforms for individual modes \cite{Boetzel:2019nfw, Ebersold:2019kdc, Tanay:2016zog, Moore:2016qxz} with those extracted from eccentric numerical relativity simulations of the SXS Collaboration \cite{hinder-2018} following extensive comparisons involving waveforms due to the two approaches performed here (see Fig.~\ref{fig:pn_nr_comparison}).
+Target waveforms (or hybrids as we refer them through the paper) being longer in length compared to NR simulations prove to be critical in accessing the impact of eccentricity and eccentricity-induced corrections to the higher modes in the entire mass range accessible to ground-based detectors such as LIGO and Virgo.
 A set of 20 eccentric hybrids have been constructed with varying initial eccentricity in the range $0.1\lesssim e_0\lesssim 0.4$ and with mass ratios $q$ = $1, 2, 3$.
-All the hybrids have a start frequency of $x_0$ = $0.045$ and typically have 30-40 orbital cycles before the merger.
-See Table~\ref{tab:nrsims} for the details.\\
+All the hybrids have a start frequency of $x_0$ = $0.045$ and typically have 30-40 orbital cycles before the merger (see Table~\ref{tab:nrsims} for the details).\\